gboeing/ppd534/syllabus/readme.md

 **Nov 11 - Inference and Uncertainty**

 We introduce a statistical framework for hypothesis testing, inference, confidence, and uncertainty.
+We discuss the limitations of this framework and how other methods, such as qualitative research, can help us build knowledge.

 Readings to be completed prior to class: